JPTGamesAndApps/Blog/index.md

 title: "Shretha Files Blog"
 ---

-Some thoughts on File Managers for Windows Devices!
+Some thoughts on [!Shrestha Files](https://www.microsoft.com/store/apps/9npnffsv2hqm) and other File Managers for Windows Devices!